Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Correlator matrices and surrogate environment

 By the equivalence established above, the reduced dynamics of the emitters can be computed by considering the surrogate Hamiltonian

-where $\hat{H}_E^{sur}$ is the bare Hamiltonian of a surrogate environment consisting of $N$ bosonic reservoirs, with positive and negative frequencies, initially in the vacuum state,
+where $\hat{H}_E^\text{sur}$ is the bare Hamiltonian of a surrogate environment consisting of $N$ bosonic reservoirs, with positive and negative frequencies, initially in the vacuum state,

-here $\hat{a}_j(\omega)$ and $\hat{a}_j^\dagger(\omega)$, with $j=1,N$, are the annihilation and creation operators of the bosonic modes of the surrogate environment.
-The interaction Hamiltonian $\hat{H}_I^{sur}$ between the quantum emitters and the surrogate environment is given by
+here $\hat{a}_j(\omega)$ and $\hat{a}_j^\dagger(\omega)$, with $j=1,\ldots,N$, are the annihilation and creation operators of the bosonic modes of the surrogate environment.
+The interaction Hamiltonian $\hat{H}_I^\text{sur}$ between the quantum emitters and the surrogate environment is given by

-where $G^\text{eff}_{ij}(\omega)$ is the $ij-$th element of the $N\times N$ coupling matrix $G^\text{eff}(\omega)$ given by
+where $G^\text{eff}_{ij}(\omega)$ is the $ij$-th element of the $N\times N$ coupling matrix $G^\text{eff}(\omega)$ given by

 When the medium-assisted reservoir and the scattering-assisted reservoir are initially in the vacuum state, the effective spectral density $\mathrm{J}_{ij}^\text{eff}(\omega)$ is given by \ref{eq:eff_3}.
-In the literature relevant to multiple quantum emitters that interact with dielectric objects based on the Langevin noise formalism, this expression is used \cite{sanchez-barquilla_few-mode_2022}.
-However, as already pointed out in \cite{miano_quantum_2025}, \cite{miano_spectral_2025} for a single quantum emitter, the conditions under which \ref{eq:eff_3} remains valid are not always clearly stated.
-In fact, when the two reservoirs are initially in thermal quantum states, the expression \ref{eq:eff_3} is not more valid.
+In the literature on multiple quantum emitters interacting with dielectric objects based on the macroscopic quantum electrodynamic approach using the Langevin noise formalism, this expression is widely used (e.g. \cite{sanchez-barquilla_few-mode_2022}, \cite{miguel-torcal_photon-mediated_2025}).
+However, as already pointed out in \cite{miano_quantum_2025} and \cite{miano_spectral_2025} for a single quantum emitter, the conditions under which \ref{eq:eff_3} remains valid are not always clearly stated.
+In fact, when the two reservoirs are initially in thermal quantum states at non-zero temperature, the expression \ref{eq:eff_3} is no longer valid.
 If the temperatures of the two reservoirs are the same, the elements of the effective spectral density matrix are given by \ref{eq:eff_2}.
 When the initial temperatures are different, the elements of the effective spectral density matrix are given by \ref{eq:eff_1}.